Frequently Asked Questions

 Students will work with the international student advisor at each institution to obtain student visas.
 Additional visas may be required for the internship semester.

 Fletcher students have several options for housing.
 Many students live in apartments that are walking distance from campus.
-Additionally, Fletcher has a residence hall that accommodates 84 students.
+Additionally, a small number of Fletcher students live on campus.
 Students either cook for themselves or may purchase a meal plan at Tufts University.
 Room and board expenses are not included in tuition fees.

 The College of Europe houses most of its students in residences in Bruges and on the Natolin campus.
 Room and board is included as part of the comprehensive fees for attendance.